 Dean's Distinguished Public Service Award

 Students who complete at least 250 hours of volunteer service are eligible to receive the Dean's Distinguished Public Service Award.
-These students' names are engraved on name plates and mounted on a plaque.
-The plaque is displayed in the elevator bank outside the student lounge.

 To be eligible to receive either of these awards, you must take the following three steps: